zeebinz/rarinfo/README.md

 -------------------------------
 Class for inspecting the contents of RAR archives.

+- 4.2 Added basic support for the RAR 5.0 archive format
 - 4.1 Added handling of zero-padded RAR files
 - 4.0 Tweaked handing of file block headers and summaries
 - 3.9 Improved methods for extracting file contents